Pre-Book/docs/docs/setup/README.md

 ## :material-disc: Obtaining an ISO

+PreBook is BYOM, meaning you need to get your own ISO image of windows 10 or 11 for your language.

 You can use the downloader below.
 Simply press one of the buttons to get started.

 !!! warning "Adblocker issues"